pooley182/Plex-Meta-Manager-Wiki/AniList-Builders.md

 ```

 ## AniList Studio
-Gets all anime specified by the AniList Studio ID.
+Finds all anime specified by the AniList Studio ID.

 The expected input is an AniList ID.
 Multiple values are supported as either a list or a comma-separated string.